-HACSC reserves the right to both determine and make changes to the voucher-type and excepted-unit type for the project.
-Owner/developers are prohibited from entering into prospective tenant-selection agreements with third parties for PBV units without prior HACSC written agreement.
+HACSC reserves the right to both determine and make changes to the voucher type for the project.
+Owner/developers are prohibited from entering into prospective tenant selection agreements with third parties for PBV units without prior HACSC written agreement.

 TENANT INCOME TARGETING REQUIREMENTS